 Finally, I got this brownie and butter cookie.
 Just to taste and share it with others.
 But once I started eating, I could not stop.
 What I appreciated most was that sugar level was very mild and the texture of both these delicacies.

-Overall, we really enjoyed the food, the ambience and the hospitality of Baker’s Studio.
+Overall, we really enjoyed the food, the ambiance and the hospitality of Baker’s Studio.